Did you know that an estimated 25,000 people across the Palouse and Lewis-Clark Valley are food insecure?

-Gleaned, gathered, and distributed over 325,000 pounds of fresh food through our Community Orchard and Harvest Share programs.
+Gleaned, gathered, and distributed around 340,000 pounds of fresh food

-Built relationships with forty-two (42) distribution sites including food pantries, senior meal sites, and after school programs.
+Built relationships with forty-two (42) distribution sites including food pantries, senior meal sites, youth-based access programs, and emergency shelters

 Engaged over 1,500 volunteers in service of increasing fresh food access in our communities